Green-sync/greensyncold/Documentation/docs/intro.md

 - [Node.js](https://nodejs.org/en/download/) version 16.14 or above:
   - When installing Node.js, you are recommended to check all checkboxes related to dependencies.
-- [PNPM](https://pnpm.org) version 6 or above. pnpm manages the workspace for the entire application hence the need to install it. you dont have to install it manually, there is a script -`init.js` which manages that process for you in project.
+- [PNPM](https://pnpm.io/installation) version 6 or above. pnpm manages the workspace for the entire application hence the need to install it.

 ## Development